stefanocampanella/MHPC-project/docs/home.md

-# Calibration of the GEOtop model using evolutionary algorithms and supercomputers
+# Calibration of the GEOtop model using evolutionary algorithms on supercomputers

 ```{panels}